syncfusion-content/extension-docs/Extension/Document-SDK-Extension/Visual-Studio-Code/create-project.md

      ![WebAppConfiguration](images/WebApp.png)

-     If you choose the **Blazor Web Assembly App** application type, you can customize the Progressive Web Application option.
+     If you choose the **Blazor WebAssembly App** application type, you can customize the Progressive Web Application option.

      ![WASMConfiguration](images/WebAssembly.png)